aliftech/mynote/README.md

 <b>How to Use</b>
 1. Before you run the application, make sure that your computer is already installed with python
+2. extract the zip file of mynote that you have been downloaded
+3. Put the folder mynote or mynote.py file in your python directory
-2. Run the program using terminal(for linux) by this command : python3 mynote.py
+4. run the program by this command (in linux): python3 mynote.py